Home

 characters!
 Also, don't use specific national characters outside of comments or in file names!

-The parser (= the part of the program, which translates the written statements into mathematical formulas) reads the text from top to bottom.
+The parser (= the part of the program that translates the written statements into mathematical formulas)

 Don't use abbreviations before you have declared them!
 You may not divide keywords by spaces, but